Niki9001/Niki9001/README.md

 - 👋 Hi, I’m @Niki Zheng.
 - 👀 I’m interested in data analytics.
+I am used to work as a product manager.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning machine learning and data analytics.
 - 💞️ I’m looking to collaborate on ...
 - 📫 My email address is w0470221@campus.nscc.ca